PointerRain/BOTC-MC/docs/ADDING_EXTERNAL_MAPS.md

    /game open botc-mc:testv2
    ```

-   or, to be explicit about the full map id in the game config, ensure the
+   This opens the Plasmid game whose JSON id is `botc-mc:testv2`, which in turn
-   relevant `plasmid/game/*.json` points at `botc-mc:map_template/testv2`.
+   points at the map template id `botc-mc:map_template/testv2`.

-The BOTC game logic will load the map template via `MapTemplateWrapper`, build a
+As long as the file and id are correct, BOTC will ask
-world using `TemplateChunkGenerator`, and then apply its own spawn/region
+`MapTemplateSerializer.loadFromResource` for that id and generate the game
-handling.
+world from the template.

 ---